danielwoodie/fireplace/content/calculators/payoffmortgageearlyorinvest.md

 After you have the payment amount, you can then loop through each month, subtracting the payment, and multiplying the remaining value by the interest rate divided by 12 (for each month).

-When adjusting for inflation, the key to understanding what's happening is succession.
-Basically, each amount builds off the previous amount -- this goes for the remaining principal and the inflation adjusted contribution.
-For a single month, I am subtracting the corresponding inflation rate (e.g. 3%/12) from the interest rate (e.g. 3.5%/12) for that year and multiplying the remaining value by this (i.e. .5%/12).
-I am doing the same thing for contributions and reducing these each year and subtracting against the inflation adjusted remaining principal.

-When looking at extra payments, these are just applied as above -- instead of using the minimum payment, we're now using the minimum payment plus the extra payment ($2,000 as a default value).
+When looking at extra payments to the mortgage, these are just applied as above -- instead of using the minimum payment, we're now using the minimum payment plus the extra payment ($2,000 as a default value).
+If instead you invest this money in an asset that can grow at the growth rate supplied, the extra payments are instead put into this asset.

+The final values displayed are just the value of your investments minus the remaining mortgage balance.

+## Note about inflation

+Everyone always wonders how inflation might affect these calculations.
+If you want to include an inflation adjustment like 3%, just subtract 3 from both the interest rate and the growth rate.

 <section>